Design Camp Nara: Baaku

 'Baaku' is famed for their high-quality and organic pork produce.
 The family emphasises on the connection between people, food and nature as their core business principle.

-In an effort to modernise their brand, we repurposed and stylised the looping shape of a pig tail as the new identity mark to symbolise this connecting principle — from people to food, food to nature, and from nature back to people, ad infinitum.
+In an effort to modernise their brand, we repurposed and stylised the looping shape of a pig tail as the new identity mark to symbolise the connecting principle — a cycle from people to food, food to nature, and from nature back to people, ad infinitum.

-Branding device 'Baaku' identity is further extended with a flexible branding device using the new identity mark, that allows expressive use with a wide variety of content in form of images and text.
+Branding device 'Baaku' identity is further extended with a flexible branding device using the new 'looping' identity mark, that allows expressive use with a wide variety of image and textual content.

-Adaptation A comprehensive set of branding adaptation is conceived to demonstrate consistency of the design stories for the new identity.
+Adaptation A comprehensive set of branding adaptation is designed to demonstrate consistency of the design stories for the new identity.